Help from home care aid makes aging a gift, not a burden

 - Make the experience non-threatening by letting your parent know you’re concerned for his or her well-being and want to know how you can help them.
 You also can help open the discussion about long-term planning by inquiring whether there are any responsibilities – such as home maintenance, yard work or bill paying—they would like you or someone else to help with to make life easier.

 - Use good communication skills.
 Maintain good eye contact and get close.
 Closeness builds trust and allows you to speak – and be heard – in an even, controlled voice.

 - Share an experience such as your own retirement or estate planning as a way to gracefully transition into a conversation about your parents’ thoughts regarding the future.
 A friend or relative’s medical emergency or experience with home care aid could also serve as an opening for dialogue.

 - Ask about records and documents.
 Ask your parent where they keep important documents such as insurance policies, wills, trust documents, investment and banking records, tax returns, living wills and durable powers of attorney.
-This could also serve as a way of finding out what plans he or she have already made and what needs to be done.
+This could also serve as a way of finding out what plans he or she has already made and what needs doing.

 - Ask open-ended questions that encourage your parent to share feelings.
 Then sit back and carefully listen to learn what is important to him or her.

 - Offer options, not advice.
 Pose questions and offer more than one acceptable solution.
 Ask your parent which choice they prefer.
 This involves them in the decision process and enables them to exercise control and independence.